paulphys/cube2-quake/README.md

-# Cube 2: Sauerbraten Fork
+# cube2-quake
-> 2020 version
+> cube2 fork with quake like strafe-jumping (air acceleration) mechanics

 ## Installation

-**No binaries are provided yet.** Therefore, you must build this project from sources to run it.
+**No binaries are provided.** Therefore, you must build this project from sources to run it.

 - Clone this repository